drelor-online/cannacoin-reddit-tipbot/README.md

-# Ananos Reddit tip bot
+# Ananos Stellar Reddit tip bot

 ...is a reddit tipping service to easily give (Stellar) Ananos to your favorite redditors!
 [Ananos](https://ananos.tk) is a feeless, instant, rich in vitamin C cryptocurrency.
-Before using Ananos Tipper, please take a look at the [Terms of Service](https://github.com/swartbeens/ananos_reddit_tipbot#terms-of-service).
+Before using Ananos Tipper, please take a look at the [Terms of Service](https://github.com/swartbeens/ananos-stellar-reddit-tipbot#terms-of-service).